royts/jekyll-now/_posts/2017-08-22-your-api-should-cover-all-the-possible-ways-to-use-it.md

 ---
 layout: post
-title: Your (not only code) API should cover all the possible ways to use it
+title: Your API should cover all the possible ways to use it
 fbcomments: yes
 ---